 Bad precent could endanger free speech

-Van der Veen reminded Senators that, according to the House, all of the evidence they provided showed the attack was planned in advance, and because it was pre-planned, it could not pass the third part of Brandenburg Test, because the “imminent use” of violence or lawlessness could not have happened as the House Democrats’ metaphor described where Trump’s speech was the same as lighting a match in a powder keg if the riots were premeditated by certain groups.
+Van der Veen reminded Senators that, according to the House, all of the evidence they provided showed the attack was planned in advance, and because it was pre-planned, it could not pass the third part of the Brandenburg Test, because the “imminent use” of violence or lawlessness could not have happened as the House Democrats’ metaphor described where Trump’s speech was the same as lighting a match in a powder keg if the riots were premeditated by certain groups.

 Trump’s defense said an impeachment trial that uses such a low standard of due process and evidentiary requirements “also poses a serious threat to freedom of speech for political leaders of both parties at every level of government.”